Smoke-Free Housing Enforcement Tips

 - Smoking is seldom the only violation.
 A tenant who breaks one lease condition is likely breaking others.
 If you come to a point where you need to evict, be sure to include all lease violations in your eviction notice, including all instances of recorded smoking violations.

-“Nothing prevents a property owner or manager from adopting rules that limit or even prohibt smoking.
-It is legal for landlords and property managers to adopt smoke-free housing policies to protect residents from secondhand smoke, to reduce property damange and reduce fire danger.”
+“Nothing prevents a property owner or manager from adopting rules that limit or even prohibit smoking.
+It is legal for landlords and property managers to adopt smoke-free housing policies to protect residents from secondhand smoke, to reduce property damage and reduce fire danger.”

 – Janet T. Mills, Maine Attorney General